Medical Device Manufacturers

 Vigilance is one arm of an effective PMS system and is ‘always open’ in order to react to events such as serious incidents or complaints.
 Post-Market Clinical Follow-up (PMCF) is another aspect of PMS that comprises the prospective collection of clinical data relating to the performance of the device following its release onto the market.

-Market Surveillance is a form of device performance monitoring that is performed by competent authorities rather than manufacturers.
-It provides a ‘top down’ perspective on the safety and performance of each class of device.
+Market Surveillance - not to be confused with Post-Market Surveillance is a form of device performance monitoring mandated by MDR Article 93.
+Unlike PMS, Market Surveillance is performed by Competent Authorities rather than manufacturers.
+It provides a ‘top down’ perspective on the safety and performance of each class of device and also ensures that manufacturers of all devices, including self-certified Class I devices, meet all relevant MDR requirements.

 Ask a question